-NOTE 17.
-SUBSEQUENT EVENT - BOND SALE
+NOTE 16.
+BOND SALE

-On July 13, 2023, subsequent to year end, the District issued \$7,600,000 of Unlimited Tax Bonds, Series 2023.
+On July 13, 2023, the District issued \$7,600,000 of Unlimited Tax Bonds, Series 2023.
 Proceeds from the bonds were used to reimburse a Developer for construction and engineering costs for water, wastewater and drainage facilities to serve Werrington Park, Section 6 and to reimburse land acquisition costs.
 Proceeds are also being used to fund Water Plant No. 5, Lift Station Rehabilitation and the HCED Sandpiper Drainage Project.
 Additional proceeds were used to pay issuance costs of the bonds.